Gateway to the Plains

 The museum at the E.E.
 Fogelson Visitor Center covers wide-ranging park history, including Native American pottery and Civil War artifacts.Read More

 Visit the Forked Lightning Ranch

 Call 505-757-7241 to take a tour of the ranch house (Sundays at 1:30) and learn about John Gaw Meem, Tex Austin, and Greer Garson Fogelson.Read More

 Take hikes, have a picnic, earn a junior ranger badge or patch, collect trading cards--there's plenty for kids to do here at Pecos NHP!Read More

 Francisco Vasquez de Coronado pursued a vision quest in 1540 in New Mexico territory, but nearly 60 years passed before Spaniards came to stay.Read More

 Discover more than 500 stories about America's journey from the Civil War to civil rights.
-View online or visit this park to collect your own copies.Read More
+View online or visit the parks to collect your own sets.Read More

-Click here for changing features such as photos, videos and sound clips.
-Current: Granville Automatic records music video "Glorieta" at Pecos NHP.Read More
+Click here for features such as photos and videos--including the Granville Automatic music video "Glorieta," filmed at Pecos NHP.Read More

 Did You Know?